Our Members

 President and CEO of Climate Bridges

 Co-founders of SHE Changes Climate and founder of SHE Builds Bridges.
 Professor at the Graduate Institute of International and Development Studies for the Executive Programme Graduate Institute of Geneva and also teaches Sustainability, Innovation and Entrepreneurship at the Glion Institute of Business Education.
 She has been advising various organizations at the United Nations on climate change, nature-based solutions and leadership training for peace and climate diplomacy.
-International Gender Champion and co-lead of the climate impact group.
+Member of the Club of Rome, International Gender Champion and co-lead of the climate impact group.

 Karlee Schnyder